Call now

 The Trauma Cleaning Process

-Biohazard cleaning and decontamination are critical components of the trauma cleaning process.
-This involves the use of professional-grade disinfectants and advanced cleaning equipment to ensure thorough disinfection of biohazardous materials.
-Decontamination involves using hospital-grade disinfectants to eliminate pathogens after biohazardous materials are removed.
+This stage involves the use of professional-grade disinfectants and advanced cleaning equipment to ensure thorough disinfection of biohazardous materials.
+Decontamination includes using hospital-grade disinfectants to eliminate pathogens after biohazardous materials are removed.

 Emotional and Psychological Aspects